jenkinsci/violation-comments-to-github-plugin/README.md

 Example of supported reports are available [here](https://github.com/tomasbjerre/violations-lib/tree/master/src/test/resources).

+You can also do this with a [command line tool](https://www.npmjs.com/package/violation-comments-to-github-command-line).

 A number of **parsers** have been implemented.
 Some **parsers** can parse output from several **reporters**.

 | Reporter | Parser | Notes